GabrielSCabrera/BanterBot/README.md

 # BanterBot

-BanterBot is a user-friendly chatbot application that leverages OpenAI models for generating context-aware responses and Azure Neural Voices for text-to-speech synthesis.
+BanterBot is a user-friendly chatbot application that leverages OpenAI models for generating context-aware responses, Azure Neural Voices for text-to-speech synthesis, and Azure speech-to-text recognition.
 The package offers a comprehensive toolkit for building chatbot applications with an intuitive interface and a suite of utilities.

 ## Features